 Dr Christina (Chrissie) Miller overcame deafness to pursue a distinguished career as a research chemist and an inspirational teacher and mentor to generations of students.
 She worked as a laboratory demonstrator while a student at Heriot-Watt College in 1920.
 Dr Miller was the first women chemist to become a Fellow of the Royal Society of Edinburgh.

-Today, the spirit of Mary Burton lives on at Heriot-Watt with women continuing to play an important role in teaching, learning and research.
+Today, the spirit of Christina Miller lives on at Heriot-Watt with women continuing to play an important role in teaching, learning and research.

 Here is a quick snapshot of the nature of major research led by female academics at Heriot-Watt: